 The club has established a reputation as quite social with a number of fun events over the course of each swim season.
 DSC also helps raise funds in the community.
 Our past participation included a swim-a-thon in the fight against Breast Cancer, helping out with Small Change Big Changes and the AIDS fundraiser fashion show, Calgary Cares.

-William (Bill) Culham is our newest coach and started with our Different Strokes family in the 2017/2018 season.
+William (Bill) Culham started with our Different Strokes family in the 2017/2018 season.
 He’s a Level III NCCP coach, a Level V Master official, and a Skills Coach Assessor.

 Originally from Cabri, Saskatchewan, his teaching and aquatic career has taken him to multiple provinces from Saskatchewan to the Yukon and finally here to Alberta.
 His various accomplishments include starting the Aquanauts (a summer club) in Lloydminster, President and coach for the St Paul summer club, instructed the Swim Alberta – “I Can Swim” program and was recognized as Swim Alberta’s Builder of the Year.